eslint/eslint/docs/rules/no-restricted-globals.md

 }
 ```

-Alternatively, the rule also accepts objects, where the global and an optional custom message are specified:
+Alternatively, the rule also accepts objects, where the global name and an optional custom message are specified:

 ```json
 {